 (This section should indicate the proposed zero date for commencement and also provide a PERT/CPM chart, wherever relevant.)

 Section 4 has the deliverables year wise for all the work packages for this project.
 Here we present the PERT chart year wise (as advised to give where relevant above).

-PERT Chart for PHY layer and other layers related ML/AI-based 5G ORAN Base Station R&D hardware and software as well as commercial level testing